 Most changes to stream channel stability and fish habitat occur during large runoff events, or peak flows (Beaudry and Gottesfeld 2001).
 In the interior of British Columbia most peak flows occur during spring snowmelt.
-Large disturbances in а forested watershed, such as extensive forest harvesting or wildfires, can have a negative impact on peak flows by increasing the flows above stability thresholds.
+Large disturbances in a forested watershed, such as extensive forest harvesting or wildfires, can have a negative impact on peak flows by increasing the flows above stability thresholds.
 This can accelerate streambed and stream bank erosion, damage fish habitat and result in an unstable fluvial system.
 After forest harvesting or wildfires have disturbed an area, both winter snow accumulation and spring snow melt rates increase (Winkler 2001).
 However, the impact of disturbances on peak flows is not equal throughout a watershed.
 Disturbances that are located at higher elevations in a watershed have a greater impact on peak flows than do those located at lower elevations (Gluns 2001).
+Consequently, it is important that a good water quantity indicator take this fact into consideration.
+The Peak Flow Index (PFI) considers this by providing a greater weight factor to the disturbances that occur at higher elevations.
+The "higher elevation" is defined as the upper 60% of the watershed.
+This "upper watershed area" is defined individually for each watershed or sub-basin by using the concept of the "H60 line".

-Block no. Area (ha) Stand height (m) Weight factor Weighted ECA
+Block no. Area (ha) Stand height (m) ECA (ha) Weight factor Weighted ECA

 1 20 4 15.0 1.5 22.5

 2 30 6 15.0 1.5 22.5

 3 20 1 20.0 1.0 20.0

 4 30 8 7.5 1.0 7.5

-Figure 12: Peak Flow Index - Example Calculation
+Figure 12: Peak Flow Index -Example Calculation